ebd622/docs/encryption.md

   * RSA (Rivest–Shamir–Adleman) - mostly used in digital signatures, email encryption, SSL/TLS certificates and browsers.
 Low speed, it is NOT convinient for processing large amount of data.
   * ECC (Elliptic Curve Cryptography) - low-cost, low-impact, high-security.
 It is an ideal standard for protecting sensitive mobiles and apps.
 It may likely be the algorithm of the future.

-* Paerson1 and Person2 will generate their own pairs public/private keys.
+* Both Paerson1 and Person2 generate their own pairs public/private keys.
   An algorithm generates a public and private key that are mathematically linked to each other.

 <p align="center">